tgallagher496/Challenge9-ReadMeGenerator/output/README.md

 ## Tests

 Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.`
+Then provide examples on how to run them here.

-;
-}

-module.exports = generateMarkdown;